HKUST-KnowComp/RE-RegDVAE/Readme.md

 # Relation Discovery with Out-of-Relation Knowledge Base as Supervision.

-This code is based on paper [Discrete-State Variational Autoencoders for Joint Discovery and Factorization of Relations](https://transacl.org/ojs/index.php/tacl/article/viewFile/761/190) by Diego Marcheggiani and Ivan Titov.
+This code is based on the code for paper [Discrete-State Variational Autoencoders for Joint Discovery and Factorization of Relations](https://transacl.org/ojs/index.php/tacl/article/viewFile/761/190) by Diego Marcheggiani and Ivan Titov.

 ## Training Models